When Shirley Mason was a young girl, she participated in an activity one summer that ended up being a life-altering experience.

 “It helps children grow up with more self-confidence and better attitudes towards their bodies and that of others.
 They grow up understanding that objectification and hypersexualization that one finds in mainstream society is not the only way.
 They know a healthier alternative.”

-“The key is to step away from the old fashioned idea that naturism is all about relaxing next to a river where everyone has to be quiet,” Nick and Lins say.
+“The key is to step away from the old fashioned idea that naturism is all about relaxing next to a river where everyone has to be quiet,” Nick and Lins point out.
 “Naturist activities that are actually something active can change the perspective of naturism.”

 Nick and Lins cite events like naked bike rides and naked festivals as success stories in attracting a younger crowd than “genuine” naturism.
 Portland’s version of the World Naked Bike Ride (WNBR) just might take the cake as the world’s most popular unclothed cycling jaunt.
 The event – which originated 14 years ago as a gathering to raise awareness about cycling safety and the use of fossil fuels – has morphed into a carnival-like party that has attracted more than 10,000 riders in recent years.